 In 2018, Airlie Press will continue to relax its participation requirement of attending monthly meetings in Salem.
 With most of Airlie’s logistics streamlined, we hope to encourage submissions from poets who may find travel difficult but who are available to work on Airlie tasks and advance the press's goals, and when necessary, are capable of interacting via Skype in place of attending a given meeting.

-Airlie Press considers full-length poetry manuscripts for publication during our open reading period, May 1 through June 30 of each year.
+Airlie Press considers full-length poetry manuscripts for publication during our open reading period, June 3 through July 31 of each year.
+Entries are accepted via Submittable.
 Our goal is to publish 1-2 volumes of poetry a year.
 For full details on the distribution, sales, marketing, and publicity of our titles, please click here.